-In a systematic review of 455 cases of factitious disorders, it was found that most of the patients (66.2%) were female and the mean age at presentation was 34.2 years which is in concordance with our case.6 Patients elected to self-induce illness or injury more (58.7%) than simulate or falsely report it.
+In a systematic review of 455 cases of factitious disorders, it was found that most of the patients (66.2%) were female and the mean age at presentation was 34.2 years which is in concordance with our case.
+Patients elected to self-induce illness or injury more (58.7%) than simulate or falsely report it.
 Among the psychiatric morbidities, current or past diagnosis of depression was described more frequently than personality disorder (41.8% versus 16.5%).

 In this case, the patient also had depressive symptoms for which medications were given.
 We used non-confrontational technique for management and it turned out to be effective as there was the rapid improvement and no relapse of symptoms in last 1 year.
 Many different management techniques have been reported, primarily focusing on confrontational versus non-confrontational approach.
-But results of a systematic review found no significant difference between outcomes of confrontational and non-confrontational approaches.7
+But results of a systematic review found no significant difference between outcomes of confrontational and non-confrontational approaches.

-An early diagnosis of the factitious disorder can be obtained by clinical clues, incompatible findings especially discordant laboratory results and new sophisticated laboratory assays.9 Though in this case, there was a little role of laboratory test in general, laboratory can play a key role in the detection and diagnosis.
-If the investigation of the factitious disease is requested, then the clinician must provide as much information to the laboratory as possible in terms of clinical signs and symptoms, so that appropriate tests can be advised.9 tissue injuries11 and numerous reports of dermatitis artefacta.
-It is a condition (also called factitious dermatitis) where skin lesions are solely produced or inflicted by the patient's own actions without any rational motive for this behavior.12 Common presentations of dermatitis artefacta are excoriations, ulcers, blisters, eczematous lesion and bruises.13 Both single case report and case series of dermatitis artefacta have been published in India. ^{14, 15} The nail scratch injuries, in this case, resemble dermatitis artefacta but the deep cuts cannot be explained by it.
+An early diagnosis of the factitious disorder can be obtained by clinical clues, incompatible findings especially discordant laboratory results and new sophisticated laboratory assays.
+Though in this case, there was a little role of laboratory test in general, laboratory can play a key role in the detection and diagnosis.
+If the investigation of the factitious disease is requested, then the clinician must provide as much information to the laboratory as possible in terms of clinical signs and symptoms, so that appropriate tests can be advised.

+Worldwide, there have been reports of recurrent deep ulcers resembling rare cancers, 10 multiple soft tissue injuries. and numerous reports of dermatitis artefacta.
+It is a condition (also called factitious dermatitis) where skin lesions are solely produced or inflicted by the patient's own actions without any rational motive for this behavior.
+Common presentations of dermatitis artefacta are excoriations, ulcers, blisters, eczematous lesion and bruises.
+Both single case report and case series of dermatitis artefacta have been published in India.
+L. The nail scratch injuries, in this case, resemble dermatitis artefacta but the deep cuts cannot be explained by it.